For Lois McNair Van der Leun who has gone home.

 But in such night what light awaits

-The path leads back to His high home
+The path winds back to His high home

 Through a forest turned to stone.